nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 > [(index):245 Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first.](https://developer.chrome.com/blog/autoplay/){:target="_blank"}

-The user must do some interaction with the page before the script starts the song, in our case.
-So to make this work first we need to make this interaction happen.
+The user must do some interaction with the page before the script starts the song.
+So, to make this work first we need to make this interaction happen.

 In our HTML file, we can just create a `button`, and then create the action to start.